“Adventurous Philadelphia ensemble” – Vivien Schweitzer, The New York Times

-Dolce Suono Ensemble’s active commissioning program has led to 23 world premieres in seven seasons by some of today’s most eminent composers: Shulamit Ran, Steven Stucky, Richard Danielpour, and Steven Mackey, with additional guest composers including George Crumb, Jennifer Higdon, and Ned Rorem.
+Dolce Suono Ensemble’s active commissioning program has led to 32 world premieres in nine seasons by some of today’s most eminent composers: Shulamit Ran, Steven Stucky, Richard Danielpour, David Ludwig, and Steven Mackey, with additional guest composers including George Crumb, Jennifer Higdon, and Ned Rorem.
 Dolce Suono Ensemble also commissions emerging composers, including works by rising stars Benjamin C.S.
-Boyle, Jeremy Gill, David Ludwig, Fang Man, and Stratis Minakakis.
+Boyle, Jeremy Gill, Fang Man, and Stratis Minakakis.

 Dolce Suono Ensemble concerts and recordings are regularly broadcast by WWFM The Classical Network (NJ, PA, NY), American Public Media’s Performance Today, Sirius Satellite Radio, WRTI Radio, WHYY TV, Israel’s Kol HaMusica, and other radio broadcasts on four continents.